bbawj/obsidian-semantic-search/README.md

 ## Configuration
 |Setting|Description|
 |-------|-----------|
-|API URL| Any arbitrary url endpoint for obtaining embeddings (but make sure the response JSON is supported).
+|API URL| Any arbitrary url endpoint for obtaining embeddings, but make sure the response JSON is supported (selected from "API repsonse type"). e.g. OpenAI: https://api.openai.com/v1/embeddings.
+Ollama: http://localhost:11434/api/embed
 |API Key| Optional API key that is placed into Bearer Auth HTTP header.
 This gets stored into `data.json` as per all obsidian plugin settings data so make sure you do not commit this file to a repository.
 |Model| The model id, passed in the key "model" of request.
 |API response type| The type of response JSON expected to be returned from the URL.